geertjanw/cake/README.md

-# 🎂 Cake & Candles: learn OpenTelemetry by running it
+# 🎂 Cake & Candles: Learn OpenTelemetry From Scratch

 This is a hands-on demo for learning **[OpenTelemetry](https://opentelemetry.io)** (OTel), the vendor-neutral standard for generating **traces, metrics, and logs** from your